ffrancis-reis/real-estate/README.md

   ganache-cli -m "candy maple cake sugar pudding cream honey rich smooth crumble sweet treat"
 ```

 3. Compile, migrate and test the contracts with truffle (on a separate console).
 It will use the previously up and running ganache locally blockchain.
-Remember that the contracts are inside **./eth-contracts**:
+Remember that the contracts are inside **./eth-contracts**.

+**Important**: I would suggest re-running ganache-cli if you are having trouble to migrate the contracts, so that ganache reset the network, all the gas used, and else, because it does help sometimes.

 ```powershell
   truffle compile